lfilho/sample-webextension/docs/development/README.md

 We're using Github Actions os our CI envirorment.
 Check the [.github folder](../../.github/workflows/) for what we are using.
 In sum:

 - `npm test` on each PR.
-- `npm release` on each push to master, auto-generating a release, release notes, version bumps, etc. _See #36 for the initial work on it._
+- `npm release` on each push to master, auto-generating a release, release notes, version bumps, etc. _See #36 for the initial work on it.
+And [the releases doc](./RELEASES.md) for more details on how releases are done._

 ## Git flow